Manya-15/JULEP-ASSIGNMENT/README.md

 * **Top-Rated Restaurant Discovery:** Finds highly-rated restaurants known for serving the recommended dishes, aligning with the chosen dining mood.
 * **Delightful Foodie Tour Narratives:** Generates creative and engaging breakfast, lunch, and dinner narratives for each city, making the tour truly immersive.

+---

-## How It Works: The Julep Workflow
+## How It Works: The Julep Workflow (`final.py` at the Core)

-The workflow is orchestrated using two distinct Julep AI agents and several tasks, ensuring a modular and efficient process:
+The core logic for this food tour planner is encapsulated within the `final.py` script.
+It orchestrates the entire process using two distinct Julep AI agents and their associated tasks, ensuring a modular and efficient workflow:

 ### 1. Dish Explorer Agent (Powered by Claude-3.5-Sonnet)

 * **Purpose:** This agent is responsible for researching and identifying top local dishes that adhere to the specified `dietary_preference` and are suitable for the chosen `mood`.
-It also finds relevant restaurants.
+It also finds relevant restaurants serving these dishes.
 * **Task: Dish and Restaurant Finder:**
     * **Input:** City name, dietary preference, and dining mood.
     * **Process:** Prompts the LLM (Claude-3.5-Sonnet) to act as a food critic, extracting top dishes and associated restaurants.
-Strict formatting ensures the output is easily parsable for the next stage.
+Strict formatting ensures the output is easily parsed for the next stage.
     * **Output:** A structured text containing lists of recommended dishes with short descriptions and restaurants known for those dishes, along with their atmosphere.

 ### 2. Meal Planner Agent (Powered by GPT-4o)